ellak-monades-aristeias/simbug/SIMBUG open standard.md

 #SIMBUG Open Standard

 ##What a SIMBUG is
-A SIMBUG is an acronym for a *Computerized turn-based Simulation Business Game*.
-SIMBUG is targeting **serious or applied games**, i.e. games designed for a primary purpose other than pure entertainment.
+A SIMBUG is an acronym for a *Simulation Business Game*.
+SIMBUG is related to **serious or applied games**, i.e. games designed for a primary purpose other than pure entertainment and are used to enhance learning in business education.

-Furthermore SIMBUG will include an open standard and a server implementation aiming at providing an easy way for educators to setup a simulation business game.

-We focus on the "business logic" and "data storage" and leave the implementation of the "presentation layer" to third party.

 A SIMBUG is considered to have the following workflow: